 March 20, 1865 - Federal forces departed Pensacola, Fla. for Mobile, Ala.

-March 20, 1872 - Because of financial problems, the Methodist church transferred the grounds, buildings, and legal control of East Alabama Male College in Auburn to the State of Alabama.
+March 20, 1872 - Because of financial problems, the Methodist church transfered the grounds, buildings, and legal control of East Alabama Male College in Auburn to the State of Alabama.
 The institution was rechartered as the Agricultural and Mechanical College of Alabama, the first land-grant college in the South to be established separate from the state university.
 The school became Alabama Polytechnic Institute in 1899 and Auburn University in 1960.